Let’s discuss safer sex strategies. Then we’ll run through the items you might need for your own safer sex stash.

 When to take it: Before being exposed to HIV.

 How long you’ll need to take it: You should take PrEP at least 20 days before having front-hole sex and 7 days before having anal sex.
 You should then ideally continue taking PrEP every day.
-However, other dosage options may be available (including a cheaper option called 2-1-1 dosage), so ask your PrEP provider what’s best for you.

 Where to get it: To learn where to get PrEP, contact your local HIV/AIDS organization or healthcare provider.